SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 interactive session at a time.

 The distribution to enter can be specified by name, or piped in from the `Get-WslDistribution` cmdlet.
-If no distribution is specifies, the default distribution will be used.
+If no distribution is specified, the default distribution will be used.

-This cmdlet will throw an exception if executing wsl.exe failed (e.g. if there is no distribution with the specified name), or if the session exited with an error code.
+This cmdlet will throw an exception if executing `wsl.exe` failed (e.g. if there is no distribution with the specified name), or if the session exited with an non-zero exit code.

 This cmdlet wraps the functionality of `wsl.exe` without specifying a command.